dmccreary/robot-day/docs/promoting.md

 4.  **Classroom Setup:** Provide a classroom with basic tech (computers or tablets, if possible).
 For hands-on sessions, prepare simple kits or online simulators.
 5.  **Student Registration:** Have students sign up for the workshops in advance to manage class size.
 6.  **Follow-Up Materials:** Provide participants with a one-page cheat sheet or link to online resources so they can continue exploring after the event.

+You can find a detailed plan in our [Two Hour STEM Robot Workshop for Teachers](https://dmccreary.github.io/stem-robots/course-descriptions/two-hour-hands-on/).

 ### Create a Virtual Tour of Local Tech Companies' Robotics Labs